FahdSeddik/Space-Shooter-Game/README.md

 # Space-Shooter-Game "AstroZone"

 This is a retro-style 2D space-shooter game written in Python (OOP) using Pygame library.
+Source code and .exe file are provided in the repo.
 <br>
 ## Game Features as of v1.0:
   * Increasing Difficulty each wave